 Foothill-De Anza Community College District has published 43 workflows since the start of the pandemic, with about half of them within the first few months.
-Virtually every paper form is now a PDF, and any document requiring a signature goes through Adobe Sign.
+Virtually every paper form is now a PDF, and any document requiring a signature goes through Acrobat Sign.
 That includes contractor time sheets, expense reports, grade change request forms, and dual enrollment forms for high school students.

 “In the past, high school students had to print enrollment forms and get them signed by their parents and high school principal before submitting them to the college,” says Chang.
 “Now the entire workflow is digital, and we’ve processed several thousands of these forms in the past four months alone.
-Given the COVID-19 crisis, it wouldn’t have been possible without Adobe Sign.”
+Given the COVID-19 crisis, it wouldn’t have been possible without Acrobat Sign.”

 Chang has been working hard to keep up with heightened demand for Adobe Document Cloud during the pandemic.
 Her training sessions and documentation have helped faculty and staff adapt quickly, and many people can now use the Request Signature feature to create impromptu workflows.
 Now, more than half of all forms are sent that way.